AdobeDocs/commerce-cloud-service.en/help/cloud-guide/environment/log-handlers.md

 ---
 title: Log handlers
-descriptions: Learn how to configure log handlers for Adobe Commerce on cloud infrastructure.
+description: Learn how to configure log handlers for Adobe Commerce on cloud infrastructure.
 ---

 # Log handlers